iiasa/message_doc/source/message_globiom/annex/message/conversion_technologies.rst

 ∆(τ − 1) × πsvd  × fi × Y zsvd..τ ≤ hct

-× πsvd ,
+× πsvd` ,

 The following notation is used in the above equations:

-zsvd..lt	is the activity of conversion technology v in period t and, if defined so, load region l (see section 2.1.1), Y zsvd..t	is the capacity variable of conversion technology v (see section 2.1.2).
+:math:`zsvd..lt`	is the activity of conversion technology :math:`v` in period :math:`t` and, if defined so, load region :math:`l` (see section 2.1.1), :math:`Y zsvd..t`	is the capacity variable of conversion technology :math:`v` (see section 2.1.2).
-Esvd	is the efficiency of technology v in converting the main energy input, s, into the main energy output, d, κsvd 	is the last period in that technology v can be constructed, πsvd	is the ”plant factor” of technology v, having different meaning depending on the type of capacity equation applied,
-∆τ 	is the length of period τ in years, τsvd 	is the plant life of technology v in periods,
+:math:`Esvd`	is the efficiency of technology :math:`v` in converting the main energy input, :math:`s`, into the main energy output, :math:`d`, :math:`κsvd` is the last period in that technology :math:`v` can be constructed, :math:`πsvd`	is the "plant factor" of technology :math:`v`, having different meaning depending on the type of capacity equation applied, :math:`∆τ` 	is the length of period :math:`τ` in years, :math:`τsvd` 	is the plant life of technology :math:`v` in periods,

-t svd
+:math:`t svd`

-represents the installations built before the time horizon under consideration, that are still in operation in the first year of period t,
+represents the installations built before the time horizon under consideration, that are still in operation in the first year of period :math:`t`,

-fi 	is 1. if the capacity variable is continuous, and represents the minimum installed capacity per year (unit size) if the variable is integer, lm 	is the load region with maximum capacity use if the production pattern over the year is fixed, π(lm, svd)  is the share of output in the load region with maximum production, σv/ δ	is the relative capacity of main output of technology (or operation mode) svd to the capacity of main output of the alternative technology (or operation mode)σv δ, λl 	is the length of load region l as fraction of the year, and λlm 	is the length of load region lm, the load region with maximum capacity requirements,  as fraction of the year.
+:math:`fi` 	is 1. if the capacity variable is continuous, and represents the minimum installed capacity per year (unit size) if the variable is integer, :math:`lm` 	is the load region with maximum capacity use if the production pattern over the year is fixed, :math:`π(lm, svd)`  is the share of output in the load region with maximum production, :math:`σv/ δ`	is the relative capacity of main output of technology (or operation mode) svd to the capacity of main output of the alternative technology (or operation
+:math:`mode)σv δ`,
+:math:`λl` 	is the length of load region :math:`l` as fraction of the year, and :math:`λlm` 	is the length of load region :math:`lm`, the load region with maximum capacity requirements, as fraction of the year.